Altinn/altinn-studio-docs/content/app/development/ux/fields/grouping/setup/_index.en.md

 ---

 Fields in a form can be set up to be part of a _group_.
-This can be used to e.g. set up dynamic on a single group of fields, in stead of on each single field.
+This can be used to e.g. set up dynamic on a single group of fields, instead of on each single field.
 In addition, fields must be able to be grouped to support [repeating groups](#repeating-groups) in a form.

 A group is set up in `FormLayout.json`, together with the other components in the form.
 This can be done manually directly in the file, or through form editor in Altinn Studio by using the group component.